Clearance Light Replacement

 4. Remove screws and pull light from wall

-5. Pull wires connections out of wall and cut wires.
+5. Pull wire connections out of the wall and cut wires.

 6. Clean area with adhesive remover and then prep with Isopropyl alcohol

-7. Prep new light with putty tape on the back of each screw hole
+7. Prepare a new light with putty tape on the back of each screw hole

 8. Strip ½” of sheathing off each wire of the new clearance light and the RV wires.

-9. Connect the positive wires, twisting all together and secure with a properly gauged wire nut and wrap with electrical tape.
+9. Connect the positive wires, twisting them all together, secure with a properly gauged wire nut, and wrap with electrical tape.
 Do the same for the neutral wires.

-10. Tuck the wires back into the wall and push light up to wall and screw back in place.
+10. Tuck the wires back into the wall, push the light up to the wall, and screw it back in place.

-11. Install lens cover and apply bead of sealant around light and sidewall.
+11. Install the lens cover and apply a bead of sealant around the light and sidewall.